Stayl045/stephans-code-journal/README.md

 6. This will allow me to see changes that I made in the local
 7. src in world files and public is for assets and extra stuff

+- make sure to import new components in the `scrip setup` in the `app.vue`

 ### Vue Installation Problem

 - I had issues installing `vue` giving me fatal errors evertime.
 Ash and Jess told me to get to the root globally and use `sudo npm i -g vue/cli` to fix this issue.